Version Skew Policy

 If kube-proxy version is 1.21:

-• kube-apiserver version must be between 1.21 and 1.23, inclusive.
+kubeletversion must be at the same minor version as 1.21.kube-apiserverversion must be between 1.21 and 1.23, inclusive.